Ready for take-off...

 “In Marie-Christine von Hahn, we have found a highly competent leader who has the conviction to shape the dialog and successfully represent the interests of the industry,” says Dr. Michael Schöllhorn, president of the BDLI.
 “Her experience with the interaction between industry, politics and society will give us an additional boost in placing our sector at the center of our country’s strategic debates.
 Innovation and competitiveness, security and defense, cohesion in Germany and in a free Europe – we make an indispensable contribution to these goals, and for this we need an intelligent political framework.”

 “The aerospace industry is of strategic importance for Germany and Europe because it is a world leader in technology and is the source of solutions for the key issues of our time: climate protection, defense, freedom and prosperity.
 I see it as my responsibility to help shape the political framework so that the industry continues to secure our country’s future.
-Together with the BDLI team and our member companies, I want to make the breadth and diversity of the industry in Germany even more visible,” says Marie-Christine von Hahn
+Together with the BDLI team and our member companies, I want to make the breadth and diversity of the industry in Germany even more visible,” says Marie-Christine von Hahn.

 Von Hahn began her career as a research assistant at the German Bundestag, followed by several years at Wintershall before joining Aurubis in 2015.
 From 2011 to 2018 she was head of the Berlin Women’s Network for Energy.
 Marie-Christine von Hahn is married and the mother of two children.
 She lives in Berlin.